vvartin/Impact-of-social-media-on-suicide-rates/README.md

 * run the code/analysis.ipnyb notebook to produce the visualizations and verify the outcome of the experiment

 * the corresponding produced data can also be found in a separate repository: https://github.com/vvartin/Impact-of-social-media-on-suicide-rates-results
+	* this includes the researcher produced content of `data/produced/final` and `data/produced/figures` folders.

 To facilitate the usage additional project information might be necessary.